shushen/dpdk-ovs/docs/00_Overview.md

 ### QEMU

 QEMU 1.6.2 has been modified by adding a modified Inter-VM Shared Memory (IVSHMEM) PCI device that allows for an Intel® DPDK hugepage to be shared with an Intel® DPDK application in the guest.
-This allows for very fast zero-copy communication with the accelerated OpenVSwitch.
+This allows for very fast zero-copy communication with the accelerated Open vSwitch.
 This code can be found in `qemu/hw/misc/ivshmem.c`

 ### Open vSwitch